certtools/intelmq/docs/user/bots.md

 () The output bot creates one event per each interval, all data in this time frame is part of this event.
 Default "1 hour", string.

+**`bulk_save_count`**

+(optional, int) If set to a non-0 value, the bot won't refresh the MISP feed immeadiately, but will cache incoming messages until the given number of them.
+Use it if your bot proceeds a high number of messages and constant saving to the disk is a problem.
+Reloading or restarting bot as well as generating a new MISP event based on `interval_event` triggers saving regardless of the cache size.

 **Usage in MISP**

 Configure the destination directory of this feed as feed in MISP, either as local location, or served via a web server.